Gillespie and I

-Gillespie and I, published in 2011, is the best-selling second novel by British author Jane Harris.
+Gillespie and I, published in 2011, is a novel by British author Jane Harris.

-Plot introduction
+Summary

 As she sits in her Bloomsbury home in 1933, assisted by her enigmatic maid Sarah, elderly Harriet Baxter sets out to relate the story of her acquaintance, over four decades previously, with Ned Gillespie, a talented artist who never achieved the fame that she maintains he deserved.

 Back in 1888, following the death of her aunt, the young, art-loving Harriet arrives in Glasgow at the time of the International Exhibition.
 After a chance encounter, she befriends the Gillespie family - wife Annie, daughters Sybil and Rose and mother Elspeth - and soon becomes a fixture in all of their lives.
 Harriet tries to support Ned's career as it comes under threat from sleazy journalism and Sybil's increasingly worrying behaviour.
 But then tragedy strikes – leading to a notorious criminal trial – and the promise and certainties of this world all too rapidly disintegrate into mystery and deception.